Extending Offers: Campus Recruiting Offer Policy

 The intention of the campus recruiting offer policy at The College of William and Mary is to allow students ample time to carefully consider all of their employment options and to make informed decisions about their employment after William and Mary.
 We educate students on evaluating and negotiating job offers and discourage them from hasty decisions that may lead to reneging, which we strongly discourage.
 In order to meet student and employer needs, we have revised our offer policy to the following:

-- Students receiving full-time offers from fall interviews will have until October 31st or three weeks (whichever is greater) to accept/decline offers
+- Students receiving full-time and internship offers from fall interviews will have until October 31st or three weeks (whichever is greater) to accept/decline offers.

-- Students receiving internships from spring recruiting will have until February 14th or two weeks (whichever is greater) to accept/decline offers
+- Students receiving full-time or internship offers from spring recruiting will have until February 28th or three weeks (whichever is greater) to accept/decline offers.

 Second Round Interviews

-If you have questions regarding procedures or policies not addressed here, please contact Kathleen Powell, Executive Director of Career Development, at 757-221-3228.
+If you have questions regarding procedures or policies not addressed here, please contact [[macaldwell,Mike Caldwell]], Director, Business Careers & Employer Development, at 757-221-1623.

 The William and Mary Career Center adheres to the NACE policy, which states that serving alcohol should not be a part of the recruitment process.
 Therefore, all recruiting activity, including all information sessions, should be alcohol-free.